programminghistorian/jekyll/en/lessons/wikidata-for-historical-research.md

 Although this stand-alone lesson focuses on Wikidata, it also serves to extend your understanding of Linked Open Data (LOD).
 Wikidata is one of the most user-friendly implementations of this data model and is under constant development.
 It is a great place to begin learning about key graph data features, such as schemas and the SPARQL query language, which can be applied in other contexts.

 **Related lessons**: After completing this lesson, readers may wish to consult Jonathan Blaney's [Introduction to the Principles of Linked Open Data](/en/lessons/intro-to-linked-data), which covers some of the same topics in more abstract and general terms.
 (When Blaney wrote his lesson, Wikidata did not yet exist.)
-Historians may also benefit from an [introductory Wikidata lesson](https://programminghistorian.github.io/ph-submissions/en/drafts/translations/linked-open-data-wikidata) <!-- LINK TO BE UPDATED --> aimed at librarians, archivists, and other information professionals, which covers similar concepts using different examples.
+Readers may also benefit from Cláudia De Souza and Dinah M. Wilson Fraites's lesson [Using Linked Open Data to Describe Academic Journals and People with Wikidata](/en/lessons/linked-open-data-wikidata) aimed at librarians, archivists, and other information professionals, which covers similar concepts using different examples.

 **Prerequisites**: There are no prerequisites for this lesson, but you may wish to log in to Wikidata in order to personalize language settings.
 If you already have a Wikipedia user account, you can use it to log in to Wikidata.